dartmouth-cs98/hack-a-thing-21f-2-tzlingard/README.md

 ## Who Did What?

-TODO: who worked on what part?
+I worked on this project individually.

 ## What you learned